France : Safety by City

-The positive side of Nice is that violent crimes almost never happen.
+The positive side of Nice is that violent crimes rarely happen.
 With over 1000 surveillance cameras around Nice, it can be said that tourists can feel free and very safe.

 TERRORISM RISK : MEDIUM

 All European cities are under high terrorism threat and Nice can be one of the risky ones.
-Threats to France by Islamist terrorist groups are constant and the French government has warned the public to be extra vigilant in public places, since there have been reports of a number of explosions.
+Threats to France by Islamist terrorist groups are constant and the French government has warned the public to be extra vigilant in public places since there have been reports of several explosions.